Inflection: Scandinavian languages

-Adjectives and participles are also inflected for definiteness in all Scandinavian languages like in Proto-Germanic.
+Adjectives and participles are also inflected for definiteness in all Scandinavian languages, as they were in Proto-Germanic.

 Other Germanic languages

 Modern German remains moderately inflected, retaining four noun cases, although the genitive started falling into disuse in all but formal writing in Early New High German.
-The case system of Dutch, simpler than that of German, is also simplified in common usage.
+The case system of Dutch, simpler than that of German, is also further simplified in common usage.
 Afrikaans, recognized as a distinct language in its own right rather than a Dutch dialect only in the early 20th century, has lost almost all inflection.

 Latin and the Romance languages

-The Romance languages, such as Spanish, Italian, French, Portuguese and especially – with its many cases – Romanian, have more overt inflection than English, especially in verb conjugation.
-Adjectives, nouns and articles are considerably less inflected than verbs, but they still have different forms according to number and grammatical gender.
+The Romance languages, such as Spanish, Italian, French, Portuguese, and especially – with its many cases – Romanian, have more overt inflection than English, especially in verb conjugation.
+Adjectives, nouns, and articles are considerably less inflected than verbs, but they still have different forms according to number and grammatical gender.

-Latin, the mother tongue of the Romance languages, was highly inflected; nouns and adjectives had different forms according to seven grammatical cases (including five major ones) with five major patterns of declension, and three genders instead of the two found in most Romance tongues.
-There were four patterns of conjugation in six tenses, three moods (indicative, subjunctive, imperative, plus the infinitive, participle, gerund, gerundive, and supine) and two voices (passive and active), all overtly expressed by affixes (passive voice forms were periphrastic in three tenses).
+Latin, the mother tongue of the Romance languages, was highly inflected; nouns and adjectives had different forms according to seven grammatical cases (including five major ones) with five major patterns of declension, and three genders instead of the two found in descendant Romance tongues.
+Latin inflection included: four patterns of conjugation, in six tenses; three moods (indicative, subjunctive, imperative), plus the infinitive, participle, gerund, gerundive, and supine form; and two voices (passive and active).
+All were overtly expressed by affixes (passive voice forms were periphrastic, in three tenses).

 Baltic languages

 The Baltic languages are highly inflected.
 Nouns and adjectives are declined in up to seven overt cases.
 Additional cases are defined in various covert ways.
-For example, an inessive case, an illative case, an adessive case and allative case are borrowed from Finnic.
+For example, an inessive case, an illative case, an adessive case, and allative case are borrowed from Finnic.
 Latvian has only one overt locative case but it syncretizes the above four cases to the locative marking them by differences in the use of prepositions.
 Lithuanian breaks them out of the genitive case, accusative case and locative case by using different postpositions.

 Dual form is obsolete in standard Latvian and nowadays it is also considered nearly obsolete in standard Lithuanian.
 For instance, in standard Lithuanian it is normal to say "dvi varnos (plural) – two crows" instead of "dvi varni (dual)".
 Adjectives, pronouns, and numerals are declined for number, gender, and case to agree with the noun they modify or for which they substitute.
 Baltic verbs are inflected for tense, mood, aspect, and voice.
 They agree with the subject in person and number (not in all forms in modern Latvian).